gwos/tcg/README.md

 <a name="dependencies"></a>
 ## Dependencies

 The TCG project is built with Go Modules.
 See `go.mod` for a list of dependencies.
-Here are some of the main frameworks used by this project:
+Here are some main frameworks used by this project:

 1. [Gin Web Framework](github.com/gin-gonic/gin)